 MEDICATIONS TO CONTROL SYMPTOMS

-- Immunotherapy, or allergy shots, may be recommended to reduce your
+- Allergy Immunotherapy - Immunotherapy, or allergy shots, may be recommended to reduce

 MANAGING ECZEMA (ATOPIC DERMATITIS):